WTLN (AM): Radio Disney

-On August 13, 2014, Disney put WDYZ and 22 other Radio Disney stations up for sale, in order to focus on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put WDYZ and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
 On December 15, Radio Disney Group filed to sell WDYZ to the Pennsylvania Media Associates, Inc. Pennsylvania Media is a subsidiary of the Salem Media Group.
 The FCC granted the sale on February 10, 2015.

 Salem ownership

-On March 10, 2015, Salem Media CEO Ed Atsinger revealed that WDYZ would be the eighth company-owned station to carry Salem's "Radio Luz" Spanish Christian format.
-On March 18, 2015, WDYZ dropped Radio Disney programming and went silent.
-The sale was consummated on March 27, 2015.
-On April 13, 2015, WDYZ returned to the air with a Spanish Christian format, branded as "La Nueva 990."
+On March 10, Salem Media CEO Ed Atsinger revealed that WDYZ would be the eighth company-owned station to carry Salem's "Radio Luz" Spanish Christian radio format.
+On March 18, WDYZ dropped the Radio Disney programming and went silent.
+The sale was consummated on March 27.
+On April 13, WDYZ returned to the air with a Spanish Christian format, branded as "La Nueva 990".

-On August 5, 2019, WDYZ flipped to English-language Christian talk and teaching, branded as "The Word."
-The flip was part of a Salem Media shuffle of its Orlando stations; WORL (660 AM), the home of Salem's conservative talk format, was sold to JVC Broadcasting, while Salem shifted WORL's programming and call sign to 950 AM, and the WTLN call letters and Christian talk and teaching format moved up the dial to 990 AM.
+On August 5, 2019, WDYZ flipped to English-language Christian talk and teaching, branded as "The Word".
+The flip was part of a Salem Media shuffle of its Orlando stations; WORL (660 AM), the home of Salem's conservative talk format, was sold to JVC Broadcasting, while Salem shifted WORL's programming and call sign to 950 AM, and the WTLN callsigns and Christian talk and teaching format moved up the dial to 990 AM.